mendokuse3/General-Assembly-Code/unit_1/w01d1/instructor_notes/INTRO_TO_JAVASCRIPT.md

 var phrase = 'In my room is a chair and a table';
 ```

-We can use that variable as a stand-in for the original value:
+we can use that variable as a stand-in for the original value:

 ```javascript
 console.log(phrase);